 Chris McLellan is a veteran startup growth marketer with international experience.

 Prior to ChangeJar, he headed growth at VarageSale (Sequoia, Real Ventures), and Hailo (USV, Accel).
 As a consultant, Chris managed the launch of Lyft in Toronto and co-developed Flexday, a coworking marketplace for restaurants.

 In 2017, Chris founded Ask AI, a educational non-profit supporting a more inclusive Canadian artificial intelligence sector with events, a podcast, and chatbot.

-Percent of peak time orders processed via mobile phone app at Starbucks.
-Source: Forbes
+57% of peak time orders processed via mobile phone app at Starbucks.

-Percent of US millennials who have used their phones to place fast-food orders.
-Source: PYMTS.com
+94% of US millennials have used their phones to place fast food orders

-Estimated size of advanced mobile ordering segment at US Quick Service Restaurants by 2020.
-Source: PYMTS.com
+$38 billion estimated size of advanced mobile ordering segment at US Quick Serve Restaurants by 2020

-Estimated price increase for Canadian food menus in 2018 due to rising costs.
-Source: Chris Elliott, senior economist at Restaurants Canada
+3.8% estimated price increase for Canadian food menus in 2018 due to rising costs.